PineApple-Logic/Jellyfin-openssl/README.md

 1. In order for this to work you need to have access to port fowarding on your router.

 2. You also need to have a valid domain that is routing request to your public IP, of the device jellyfin server is running on.
-   We recommended [DuckDNS](https://duckdns.org) to setup one, if you don't already have one.
+   We recommend [DuckDNS](https://duckdns.org) to setup one, if you don't already have one.

 ### SETUP For Nginx: ####
 ````bash